Tenshin Nasukawa: Amateur kickboxing career

 It is said that he initially started learning Kyokushin Karate at age five as his father who worried about his timidity forced him to enter a karate dojo.
-He won the Kaminarimon championship in Kyokushin Junior World Championship when he was a fifth grader in elementary school.
+He won the 2009 International Youth Kyokushin Karate Championships, when he was a fifth grader in elementary school.
 After that, he became more drawn to kickboxing and began to train it.

 "I practiced karate until I was in sixth grade.
 I was winning competitions at a national level," he told Bleacher Report.
 "I wanted to participate on that big stage.
 There was no specific individual that inspired me.
 I was attracted to the stage."

 Nasukawa's kickboxing style is influenced by Boxing, Muay Thai and his Kyokushin Karate background.
 Nasukawa fights out of the southpaw stance, and is primarily a counter puncher, staying on the outer perimeter of the ring and landing as his opponents try to move in to land strikes.
 He is well known for his tendency to mix in acrobatic techniques like spinning kicks, rolling kicks, and jumping knees with high precision and success.

 "I don't even want to imagine what kind of fighter he will turn out to be in five years," one of Nasukawa's opponents, MMA fighter Yusaku Nakamura said in praise.
 Nasukawa defeated Nakamura in a kickboxing bout by technical knock out after Nasukawa dropped Nakamura three times.
 In the fight Nasukawa landed a counter spinning drop kick to Nakamura's face, breaking his nose.

 Tenshin amassed an amateur record of 99–5–3 by the age of 15 before he turned professional in kickboxing.